 Author: Grantmakers for Effective Organizations (GEO)

 Mission Investors Exchange and the Council on Foundations are thrilled to welcome you to the Community Foundation Field Guide to Impact Investing: Reflections from the Field and Resources for Moving Forward.
-We are delighted that you are reading this Field Guide and discovering all the resources and connections that it has to offer community foundations interested in learning about, designing, and activating an impact investing program.
+You will discover all the resources and connections that it has to offer community foundations interested in learning about, designing, and activating an impact investing program.

 Despite conversations about the importance of community collaboration, foundations continue to struggle with how to best frame and support collaborative success.
 Existing tools to assess collaboration may not fit with either a foundation’s values or a specific program strategy.
 From a foundation perspective, developing a community self-assessment tool reinforced the idea that collaborative functioning is crucial and deserves attention.
 This article shares a story of the development and initial use of the Discovery Community Self-Assessment Tool as a process of social construction critical to collective action and a possible indicator of network learning.